 What We Don’t Like:

 Unfortunately, Boku is a payment method that is only available for deposits.
 This means that an alternative must be found when looking to withdraw winnings at online bookies.
-So, for those interested in Boku betting sites, let’s take a closer look at how deposits can be made using this platform, using BoyleSports as an example.
+So, for those interested in Boku sports betting sites, let’s take a closer look at how deposits can be made using this platform, using BoyleSports as an example.

 One of the most attractive aspects of Boku bookmakers is that no account has to be made with the payment provider.
 Your mobile telephone number really is all that is needed, with Boku also having introduced a dedicated and easy to use mobile app of late.

-Deposits at Boku betting sites are also instant, no matter what time of day you make a payment.
+Deposits at betting sites Boku is accepted at are also instant, no matter what time of day you make a payment.
 However, one of the few drawbacks of Boku for those in the UK is that the maximum deposit limit is set at £30 per day.
 This may not fit in with the betting strategy of some punters, however it is perfect for beginners and recreational users.
 Deposits are likely to start at £5 or £10, depending on which of the available Boku betting sites you register with.

-If you are not 100% sold on Boku betting sites, whether it be because of the lack of withdrawals or low deposit limit, there are some excellent alternatives available.
+If you are not 100 percent sold on Boku betting sites, whether it be because of the lack of withdrawals or low deposit limit, there are some excellent alternatives available.
 Debit cards are still available to punters in the UK, however eWallets such as PayPal and Neteller are modern alternatives well worth checking out.
 Offering both deposits and withdrawals, eWallet’s are convenient, quick and safe.

-UK’s Best Neteller Betting SitesBet With Skrill
+UK’s Best Skrill Betting SitesBet With Skrill

 UK’s Best Boku Betting SitesBet With Boku